gerardbm/sigma-theme/README.md

 - `read_time`: true or false to show the read time of a page/post.
 - `breadcrumbs`: true or false to show the breadcrumbs.
+- `nextprev`: true or false to show links for the next/previous posts.
 - `share`: true or false to show the share buttons.
 - `sidebar`: false to hide the sidebar, right or left to show it.
+- `sticky`: true or false to make the sidebar sticky on scroll.
-- `sidenav`: true or false to show the sidebar navigation menus.
+- `sidenav`: true or false to enable the sidebar navigation menus.
 - `rouge`: true to load the rouge CSS.
 - `order`: customize the posts order in the loops.

 ### Setting up default settings for all posts and pages, automatically

 You can configure default settings for all posts or pages.
 If then you configure an option in the post/page front matter, this will be the option used, overriding the default setting.
+Example with random values:

 ```yaml
 defaults: